pookleblinky/apocalyptic-vignettes/pbta/playermoves.md

 - Persuade, Cool (or Genre-savviness where appropriate).
 When you persuade someone of something, or try to convince them that your genre-savvy plan is safer.
-- Intimidate, Hot.
+- Freak em out, Hot.
 When you intimidate another person.
 - Read a person, Cool.
 When you try to assess another person.

 Certain items in possession can add modifiers to these rolls.
 If you have a